Edgar Rice Burroughs Tribute and Weekly Webzine Site

 Click for full-size images

-*** 1931: "A Fighting Man of Mars," published this
+*** 1931: "A Fighting Man of Mars," published on this

-date,

-May 15, in 1931, ended ERB's brief, four-book association with Metropolitan
+date, ended ERB's brief, four-book association with Metropolitan

 as publisher of his first editions.
 The next books would bear ERB's own